 - Offers pinned to the top of the feed on Facebook and Twitter and announced in your Instagram bio.

 4. Promotion infrastructure and tools

-Do you have complete funnels with landing pages and emails for the holiday season?
+Do you have complete funnels with landing pages and emails for the holiday season sales?

-If not, you need to prep your infrastructure for the holidays.
+If not, you need to prep your infrastructure for holiday promotions.

 Here’s what you’ll need:

 - An email marketing tool.
 This will send out all your promotion emails, newsletters and autoresponder sequences.
-Choose from MailChimp, Aweber, Constant Contact or InfusionSoft.
+Some options are MailChimp, AWeber, Constant Contact, or InfusionSoft.

 - A landing page tool.
 You’ll need this to create

-holiday-themedpromo pages and capture leads and sales.
-Pick from LeadPages, Instapage or Unbounce.
+holiday-themedpromo pages and to capture leads and sales.
+Pick from LeadPages, Instapage, or Unbounce.

 - A social media marketing tool.
-Social media is a big channel for retailers — In 2014, 64% of shoppers said that they discovered products on social media (vs. just 45% on TV and 26% on magazines.
+Social media is a big channel for retailers — according to our survey, 65% of Ecwid merchants use social media to promote their products.
 You’ll need something to schedule content on social media.
-Edgar, HootSuite and Buffer are all viable options.
+Edgar, HootSuite, and Buffer are all viable options.

 - A blogging tool.
 Nearly 74% of holiday shoppers search online for gift ideas.
 A blog will help you show up in search results for such queries.
 It’ll also help you connect to shoppers and build brand loyalty — crucial in an often fickle market.
 We recommend using WordPress for your blog.

 pop-uptool.
 You’ll need this to capture leads and offer discounts/deals to shoppers.
-Some pop-uptools such as BounceExchange even use behavioural targeting to show offers to abandoning visitors.
+Some pop-uptools such as BounceExchange even use behavioral targeting to show offers to cart-abandoningvisitors.
 Other options include Picreel and LeadPages.